About Gloves

 Since the dot.com collapse there has been some return to more formal work wear and with it the dress glove has done well.
 Its central role as a key accessory looks set to remain strong for many years.
 Elegance and feeling good still count.
 The recession of 2009 singles a return to sober elegance and perhaps after a cold winter in 2008/9 the dress glove trade could hope for steady business at least for a year or two.

 European glove makers and tanners created this trade and still lead it today, more or less.
 The dress glove remains a product of character which is still designed, manufactured and consumed by and large in Europe, to the highest quality standards.
-The entry of East European countires into the EU has made makers in Hungary and Romania more active, and every importer has their Chinese source - some of which make excellent leather.
+The entry of East European countires into the EU has made makers in Hungary and Romania more active, and every importer has their Chinese source – some of which make excellent leather.
 The great move of the industry from the USA to Manila has ended and that business has gone to India and China.
-With costs rising in China and quality very high now in India the subcontinent has built a small number of excellent plants.
+With costs rising in China and quality high in India the subcontinent has built a small number of excellent plants.
+Good dress gloves stil come from Italy, Indonesia, Hungary and Romania with Ethiopia just starting up.
+As costs rise arouond the world and supply chains become too long and expensive there is now evidence that some manufacturing is returning to the West where craftsmanship is coming back into fashion.
+Leather Dress Gloves are still made in the UK in Somerset and Wiltshire and excellent industrial gloves of various types are made on Merseyside.

 An exciting and enduring product.